As befits a quaint, little state, there are plenty of cute towns in Connecticut.

 The mansions of varying architectural styles clustered together on the narrow streets are reminiscent of some of the other major historic attractions on the East Coast, like Annapolis or Charleston.

-Away from the historic center but still in Stonington, you’ll find more to entertain.
+Away from the historic center but still part of the town of Stonington, CT, you’ll find more to entertain.
 Some of the best Connecticut wineries on the Connecticut Wine Trail are here:

 Hartford County’s cutest towns